dotnet/runtime/docs/coreclr/project-docs/contributing.md

 Contributor License Agreement
 -----------------------------

 You must sign a [.NET Foundation Contribution License Agreement (CLA)](http://cla2.dotnetfoundation.org) before your PR will be merged.
-This a one-time requirement for projects in the .NET Foundation.
-You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on wikipedia.
+This is a one-time requirement for projects in the .NET Foundation.
+You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 The agreement: [net-foundation-contribution-license-agreement.pdf](https://cla2.dotnetfoundation.org/cladoc/net-foundation-contribution-license-agreement.pdf)